CookedLobster/infosec-docs/docs/recon/pen-tools.md

 ## DIG - DOG - NSLOOKUP
 When we make a query to a Web Server first we will look for tame locally if they are not found.
 We are going to do a request know as `Recursive DNS Server`.
 Many ISP have their own recursive server, however if its not found the recursive server will pass the request to a **Root Name Server.**

-Tere are 13 root name DNS servers in the world.
+There are 13 root name DNS servers in the world.
 The root name servers keep track of the DNS servers in the next level down.
 **Top-Level Domain** (These are lower level Servers.) servers are split up into extensions.
 If you were searching for **facebook.com** your request would be redirected to a **Top-Level Domain** Server that handled `.com` etc...

 <br/>